Beginner's Guide to Ready-Mixed Concrete

 Ready mixed concrete starts at the local batch plant.
-Here the materials are brought together and mixed to create the proper texture.
+Here, the materials are brought together and mixed to create the proper texture.

 Dry mixes are usually available at local hardware stores.
 They are nice for small concrete jobs since you only need to add water to the mix.

-This is why local ready mix concrete suppliers are so important and common.
+That's why local ready mix concrete suppliers are so important and common.

 WHERE IS READY-MIXED CONCRETE USED?